masont7/cse340-go-green/README.md

 ### Map View
 The Map View (found at `./lib/views/map_view.dart`) shows users where they are on the map by getting their current location via the Geolocator package, and it uses the Recycling Center Database to show any nearby locations.
 The user's position is updated with a PositionProvider so that the user can see themselves move on the map in real time.

-## Displaying Emissions Data to the User
+## The Activity Log: Displaying Emissions Data to the User
 The user's emissions data is stored similarly to a journal.
 They have entries and an activity history.
 These are displayed directly to the user in the ActivityLogView page of the app.

 ### Entry